 Although you are pointed to the sections of the terms and conditions that your app violated, it may require some additional research to figure out the exact reason for rejection.
 If, in terms of your specific app, the review guidelines seem too broad to determine what's wrong, it can be helpful to talk to other developers.
 Many developers likely already faced and resolved similar issues and might have documented their process in developer forums and communities.
-Every situation is unique.
-Talking about your specific case and experiences with our membership team or other developers can help you gain a broader perspective.
-Additionally, there are many great resources for practical guidance for both Android and iOS developers.
+There are many great resources for practical guidance for both Android and iOS developers.